billbreit/BitWiseApps/README.md

 A base of common core Python/MicroPython libraries, slowly enlarging.
 Note: the '/lib' directory is in the default sys.path for micropython, the 'micropythonic standard'.

-**liststore.py** - a multilist structure of columns and rows.
+**tuplestore.py** - TupleStore is a multilist structure of columns and rows based on ListStore, a list of list structure with column names, defaults and a suite of list-like row operations.
+TupleStore has a namedtuple_factory that can emit rows of typed namedtuples.
 Intended to be quick and flexible: any row of any column can be of any valid Python type.
 Also allows indexing of immutable values ( values that can be dict keys ) and bitwise operations for fast queries.
-For a demo, go the the /tests directory and run as 'python liststore_test.py' ( same for other modules ).
+For a demo, go the the /tests directory and run as 'python tuplestore_test.py' ( same for other modules ).

-**tablestore.py** - a relational-like structure based on liststore with restrictions that implement:
+**tablestore.py** - a relational-like structure based on TupleStore with restrictions that implement:

 *Python Types*: enforce column type for any Python type that can be stored/recovered from JSON.